IECDB AO 2001-12

 TO ALL INTERESTED PERSONS:

-Pursuant to Iowa Code section 68B.32A(11), the Iowa Ethics and Campaign Disclosure Board takes the opportunity to issue its opinion on the issue of members of the General Assembly using campaign funds to pay lodging expenses when legislative session extends past the time the officeholder receives a per diem.
+Pursuant to Iowa Code section 68B.32A(11), the Iowa Ethics and Campaign Disclosure Board takes the opportunity to issue its opinion on the use and reporting of credit cards by committees.
 We note at the outset that the Board's jurisdiction is limited to the application of Iowa Code chapters 56 and 68B and rules in Iowa Administrative Code chapter 351.
 Whether some other statutory system, common law theory or agency rule applies to this issue is not covered by this opinion.

 BY DIRECTION AND VOTE OF THE BOARD